 All businesses, including big and small, are vulnerable to a ransomware attack.
 It is a type of malicious software that attacks the business's computer system and blocks all the data until the victim pays a ransom.
 There are several ways to protect your system from this harmful cyberattack.
-Here is a list of some measures, including getting the right cyber insurance policy that you should consider-
+Here is a list of some measures, including getting the right cyber insurance that you should consider-

 Maintain Data Back-ups Separately

 Creating data backups can be one of the best defence-mechanism against ransomware attacks.
 Restoring backup data is the most reliable and affordable source for any organisation.

 However, this plan only works if you maintain the backups in a separate system, hard drive or a cloud.
 Remember, while creating backups, make sure the data is inaccessible through your systems.
 Moreover, a ransomware virus is designed to detect the backup files from your system and infect them.
 It is advised to keep your backups isolated from the business network.